 While the discussion tips above do work wonders when you are delivering direct instruction, student engagement will increase greatly if you limit lectures and instead have them touching and doing more often.
 Always challenge yourself by asking, “How could I teach this concept in a discovery-based manner?”

 Using hands-on materials not only helps children to better understand what they are learning, it also gives them something to do physically.
 This helps them maintain attention during lessons and learning experiences.
+Learning more about hands on learning and the importance of using elementary math manipulatives.

 4. Small Group Instruction